emanthedataman/nicar2016_sqliteII/README.md

 * Second query orders by the count, because it's numerical it orders from least to greatest
 * Add DESC to go from Z-A or greatest to least
 * Can also use numbers to substitute the column name: The first column in the SELECT statement is 1, the second column in the SELECT statement is 2, and so forth
-* Column Aliases: Provide a name to column that you count, sum, avg, calculate, etc
+* Column Aliases: Provides a name to column that you count, sum, avg, calculate, etc. Comes in handy if you are exporting the query.

  ```
  SELECT facility_type, COUNT(*) AS facility_count